-Do yourself a favor, check out the calendars for her and The Four
+Do yourself a favor, find the calendars for her and The Four Bitchin'

-Bitchin' Babes, then go see a show.
-The following links will get
+Babes, then go see a show.
+The following links will get you the

-you the general flavor of her efforts.
-I would encourage you to
+general flavor of her efforts.
+I would encourage you to look for

 Four Bitchin' Babes